What is scraped content?

 Use a search engine to look for exact phrases or sentences from your content.

-If the same content appears on another website, it's likely that someone is scraping your content.
+If the same content appears on another website, someone is likely scraping your content.

 How to Prevent Content Scraping?

-There are several methods that website owners can use to prevent content scraping.
+There are several methods you can use to prevent content scraping.
 These include:

 CAPTCHA